Knockback2003/alarmbox/README.md

 * In some cases you may have to unplug the ESP and then plug it back in for it to load the data.
 * If MQTT 1 Connection is disabled the LED still flashes
-* In some rare cases the ESP makes a soft restart after he switch the AP Mode off.
+* In some rare cases the ESP makes a soft restart after he switches the AP Mode off.

+## Releases

+### Version 1.1.0
+* Implemented Automatic Updates via GitHub (testing)

-## Version 1.0.0
+### Version 1.0.0
 * Fix Bugs
 * MQTT 1 / 2 opinion to use Username/Password

 ## Future
-* OTA via GitHub Repository
+* Option to use Home Assistant REST-API to create a sensor Entity's in Home Assistant that shows various states from the ESP8266
-* Make Config Page more asthetic
+* Make Config Page more aesthetic

-(This is/was a hobby project from 2023 what is published 2024.
-Im NOT a professioal programmer.
-The Code works for me perfect with high reliability)
+(This is/was a hobby project from 2023 that was published in 2024.
+I'm NOT a professional programmer.
+The Code works for me perfectly with high reliability)